 If you’re experiencing problems that don’t seem related to any of these possible causes, please reach out to our Support team using the button at the end of this article, and we’ll get back to you as soon as possible.

 How do I fix duplicated tracking records on my embedded typeform?

 If the same Tracking ID is used for both your website and the typeform embedded on your website, your form-related events will show up as duplicates in Google Analytics.

 To fix this, you’ll need to enable the shareGoogleAnalyticsInstance in the embedded form by adding it to your embed code.
 (Please note that this fix only works for embedded typeforms - if this doesn’t apply to you, reach out to our Support team using the button at the end of the article.)

-If you are using an HTML snippet for the embed, you’ll insert the parameter as shown in bold:
+If you are using an HTML snippet for the embed, you’ll insert the parameter as shown below: